jpikl/cfxnes/lib/docs/video-api.md

 #### FullscreenType

 - `'maximized'` - Maximizes the output resolution while keeping its original aspect ratio.
-- `'normalized'` - Same as the `'maximazed'`, but the output resolution is integer multiple of the base resolution 256x240.
+- `'normalized'` - Same as the `'maximazed'` type, but the output resolution is integer multiple of the base resolution 256x240.
+This should reduce visual artifacts caused by resolution upscaling.
 - `'stretched'` - Output is stretched to fill the whole screen (both horizontally and vertically).
 The original aspect ratio is not preserved.